-The code sample shown in the preceding section not only shows finding the best-available provider via a set of Criteria, but it also shows how to register for updates - call requestLocationUpdates() on your LocationManager instance.
+The Weather and WeatherPlus sample applications show how to register for updates - call requestLocationUpdates() on your LocationManager instance.
 This takes four parameters:

 - 1. The name of the location provider you wish to use - 2.
 How long, in milliseconds, must have elapsed before we might get a location update - 3.
 How far, in meters, must the device have moved before we might get a location update - 4.
 A LocationListener that will be notified of key location-related events, as shown below: